lyzs90/Pomodoro/README.md

 - Run using Gulp, Browser-sync & Webpack: `gulp dev`.
 Changes to html/css will be reloaded live and hot module reloading is for the js.

 ## For Production
+- Preprocess html and compile sass: `npm run build`
-- Run Express, Gulp & Webpack with PROD settings: `npm start`.
-Verify at `localhost:3000`
+- Run Express & Webpack with PROD settings: `npm run local`.
+Verify.
 - Then push to Heroku `git push heroku master`